 *Update* The rest of the series was dissapointing to be honest.

 The Girl in the Red Coat by Kate Hamer

 Interesting concept but the whole novel stressed me out – I wanted to know if there was a happy ending almost after the first two chapters.
 Like the impatient douche-bag I am, I Googled the ending (so naughty).
-Funnily enough though, I enjoyed the book more after finding out what happened, as I was no longer skipping chapters to figure it out.
+Funnily enough, I enjoyed the book more after finding out what happened, as I was no longer skipping chapters to figure it out.
 Good character development but a frustrating concept if you like justice and happy endings.
-Unique voices from the protagonists (you could really tell the difference between the mother and daughter but sometimes I felt the daughter sounded too grown up for a six year old).
+Unique voices from the protagonists (you could really tell the difference between the mother and daughter but sometimes I felt the daughter sounded too grown up for a six-year-old).
 The blend of real life and the occasional fantastical elements was confusing at times, and I felt there was sometimes too much description, so minus points for that.

 Our Endless Numbered Days by Claire Fuller

 The beautifully designed cover and blurb drew me to this but once I began reading the elaborate detail and description really put me off.
-Really like the idea behind it but feel it would be stronger if it were less flowery and excessive.
+Really like the idea behind it but feel it would be stronger if it were less flowery.
 Didn’t like the mother character as she seemed a little detached, and quite frankly I didn’t like the girl either as she was a bit plain.
 This isn’t really a fair review though as I didn’t finish the book.
 I feel like this review isn’t a reflection of the writer’s ability to write, more a reflection of my own personal taste.
 I might give it another go later…

 Based on what I read, 5/10